-"Afro-Atlantic Histories recasts the traditional telling of the colonial history of the Western hemisphere within the vast web of the transatlantic slave trade over three centuries," commented Gary Tinterow, Director, Margaret Alkek Williams Chair, MFAH.
+"Afro-Atlantic Histories recasts the traditional telling of the colonial history of the Western hemisphere within the vast web of the transatlantic slave trade over five centuries," commented Gary Tinterow, Director, Margaret Alkek Williams Chair, MFAH.
 "It is an essential reexamination, one that the MFAH and the National Gallery have distilled from its expansive, original presentation in Sao Paulo in 2018 to focus on forgotten perspectives under the theme of histórias."

 "The National Gallery is honored to partner with the Museu de Arte de São Paulo and the Museum of Fine Arts, Houston, to bring Afro-Atlantic Histories to the United States.
 In the nation's capital, this exhibition will shed light on the many histories that are crucial to our understanding of the legacy of slavery across the Americas," said Kaywin Feldman, Director of the National Gallery of Art.
 "Through works made by artists across five centuries, Afro-Atlantic Histories will also celebrate the ongoing influence of the African diaspora on both sides of the Atlantic."